Frequently Asked Environmental Questions

 - developed requirements for supplier performance reporting and corrective actions for nonconformance

-- expanded performance results of supply chain SER conformance in HP's annual Global Citizenship Report
+- expanded performance results of supply chain SER conformance in HP's annual Sustainability Report

 In selecting and retaining qualified suppliers, HP will show preference to suppliers that meet or exceed our expectations.
 For more information see Supply Chain Policies and Standards.